 - 3.1 The setting of targets against the operational and other performance indicators enables the Service to define in key areas the improvements which contribute to making the West Midlands safer, stronger and healthier, and to manage the resources allocated to this work.
-The Service continues to improve and meet targets across a range of indicators. - 3.2 The performance information contained within this report was submitted to and considered by the Strategic Enabling Team in November 2022.
-It is submitted to Members to support the joined-up method of managing performance and providing assurance around the on-going performance of 'Our Plan'. - 3.3 It should be noted that the Service continues to adapt its approaches to the delivery of prevention and protection services due to the lasting effects of the COVID 19 pandemic as the Service moves from a position of business recovery to new established ways of working.
+The Service continues to improve and meet targets across a range of indicators. - 3.2 The performance information contained within this report was submitted to and considered by the Strategic Enabling Team in May 2023.
+It is submitted to Members to support the joined-up method of managing performance and providing assurance around the on-going performance against 'Our Plan'.